Epicentre is a not-for-profit association under French law (association loi de 1901).

-Epicentre has a board consisting of 10 members: five from MSF-Operational Center Paris, one from MSF-Operational Center Geneva and four with other relevant experience including the President of the board.
+Epicentre has a board consisting of 10 members: four from MSF-Operational Center Paris, one from MSF WaCA (West and Central Africa), one from MSF-Operational Center Geneva and four with other relevant experience including the President of the board.

 The executive reports to the board on a quarterly basis.
 The board approves the Epicentre budget.

 - Fred EBOKO - Director of Research - IRD, Political Scientist and Sociologist

 - Méguerditch TARAZIAN dit Mégo TERZIAN * - Pediatrician

 - Lynda WOI-MESSE * - Medical doctor

 - Balkissa HAROUNA *** - Nurse

 - Kone Louis PENALI - Medical doctor

 **Representing MSF Switzerland Board